|

 Windows computers have a built-in disk error checking program .
 Windows 95, 98 and Windows Milenium Edition (Me)

 include the Scandisk disk error checking program.
-Windows NT, 2000, XP and Vista have the Chkdsk (checkdisk) program.
+Windows NT, 2000, XP, Vista, Windows 7 and Windows

 |